 Calculator policy: This information is not currently available.

 What Kingsley Primary School says: Engaging our students in early reading is essential to their success.
-Students learn to read in a variety of ways.
+Students learn to read in a variety of ways and our approach to reading is tailored to each student.
 It is our job as dedicated professionals to tap into methods that suit each child.
 Offering a wide range of literature and unfolding the students' interests is essential to getting them engaged and not just turning pages.
 We use a variety of tools to excite our young learners about reading.

 DIBELS Testing: This school does not use DIBELS testing to assess reading progress.